TripleC-Light/SecretCube/README.md

 2. Open browser and goto "localhost:8888/index"
 3. Press the "新增影片" button
 4. Add folder that you want scan to the SecretCube
+5. Press "新增標籤" to add a tag on your video
-5. Add/Delete/Edit the tag on your Video
+6. After add tag, you can Delete/Edit the tag on your Video now
+7. Use search bar to search your video

 <center><img src="https://github.com/TripleC-Light/SecretCube/blob/master/static/index.png?raw=true" width=690></center>